nrrb/tao-te-ching/54_some_rules/README.md

 By this.

-UKLG: I follow Waley’s interpretation of this chapter.
+> **Note** UKLG: I follow Waley’s interpretation of this chapter.
 It is Tao that plants and keeps; the various kinds of power belong to Tao; and finally in myself I see the Tao of self, and so on.